pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

 kubectl -n ${namespace} delete pod ${pod_name} --grace-period=60
 ```

-For Pods of other components, you can perform a graceful restart by adding a label or annotation to the corresponding Instance CR.
-Taking PD as an example:
+For Pods of other components, you can perform a graceful restart by adding a label or annotation to its corresponding Instance CR.
+The following uses the PD component as an example:

-1. First, query the corresponding PD Instance CR through the Pod:
+1. Query the PD Instance CR from the Pod:

     ```shell
     kubectl get pod -n ${namespace} ${pod_name} -o jsonpath='{.metadata.labels.pingcap\.com/instance}'
     ```

-2. Add a new label to the PD instance, for example:
+2. Add a new label to the PD instance to trigger a restart.
+For example:

     ```shell
     kubectl label pd -n ${namespace} ${pd_instance_name} pingcap.com/restartedAt=2025-06-30T12:00
     ```

-3. If the PD is the leader, TiDB Operator will migrate the leader to another PD before restarting the PD Pod.
+3. If this PD instance is the leader, TiDB Operator first transfers the leader role to another PD instance and then restarts the Pod.